i18next/react-i18next-gitbook/components/trans-component.md

 ## props

-* **i18nKey**: is optional if you prefer to use text as keys you can omit that and the translation will be used as key.
+* **i18nKey**: is optional if you prefer to use text as keys you can omit that and the translation will be used as a key.
 * **count**: optional count if you use a plural
 * **parent**: a component to wrap the content into \(default none, can be globally set on i18next.init\)
 * **i18n**: i18next instance to use if not provided via context \(using hoc or render props\)